NoahDragon/hexo-theme-react/readme.md

 * waves-deep-purple
 * waves-light-blue

+### Favicons

+To overwrite the default favicons, please create a `favicons` folder under the Hexo site `source` folder (not under current theme folder), and copy the generated favicon package from the https://realfavicongenerator.net/ into it.

 ### Blog

 To publish posts into the blog section on the home page, the layout in front matters should set to `post`.